krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 ### Gini Importance (aka Mean Decrease in Impurity)
 Note that for random forests in scikit-learn,
 (i) the CART algorithm is used to build the trees, and (ii) the Gini criterion is used for splitting.
+The Classification and Regression Trees (CART) algorithm "creates a binary tree — each node has exactly two outgoing edges — finding the best numerical or categorical feature to split using an appropriate impurity criterion.
+For classification, Gini impurity or twoing criterion can be used.
+For regression, CART introduced variance reduction using least squares (mean square error)." ([source](https://medium.com/@srnghn/the-mathematics-of-decision-trees-random-forest-and-feature-importance-in-scikit-learn-and-spark-f2861df67e3))

 The splitting criterion doesn't necessarily dictate the feature importance algorithm, though it obviously affects the outcome in one way or another.
 Specifically, one can use the Gini criterion for splitting, but choose not to use the Gini importance for ranking feature importances.
 (Having said that, the Gini importance itself is strictly associated with the Gini splitting criterio.
 So, e.g., if you use the `entropy` criterion